dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 There are a variety of ways to get your workflows into Dockstore.
 Users can either use GitHub App registration or traditional registration.
 GitHub App registration is the recommended way to register for all new workflows on Dockstore using GitHub.
-The traditional registration is the legacy registration process which is less automated, and used for BitBucket and Gitlab.
+The traditional registration is the legacy registration process which is less automated, and used for Bitbucket and GitLab.

 .. note:: To register content on Dockstore, you must have an account on Dockstore and link the necessary third-party accounts.
 Once this is done you can register